-The school community will therefore:
+The school community will protect children by:

-- work to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to; - include regular consultation with children e.g. through dialogue, participation in anti-bullying sessions, asking children to report whether they have had happy/sad lunchtimes/playtimes; - ensure that all children know there are adults in the school whom they can approach if they are worried or in difficulty; - include safeguarding across the curriculum, including PSE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular, this will include anti-bullying work, online-safety, road safety, pedestrian and cycle training; provide focused activities to prepare key year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel; and - ensure all staff, pupils and parents are aware of school guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies and that their associated risks have been shared.
+- working to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to. - ensuring that all children know there are adults in the school who they can approach if they are worried or in difficulty. - including regular consultation with children, parents and staff, gathering their voice. - including safeguarding across the curriculum to equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular, this will include anti-bullying work, information about child on child abuse (sexual harassment and sexual violence, consent), online-safety, road safety, pedestrian and cycle training; providing focussed activities to prepare key year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel; and ensuring all staff, pupils and parents are aware of school guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies, including the use of social media, and that their associated risks have been shared.

-5. Safe School, Safe Staff
+5 Safe School, Safe Staff

-We will ensure that:
+We will ensure that staff, Governors, School and parents: